Category: Personal Updates

 10 Strange Things Bicycle Travel Has Done To Me

 It’s difficult to notice the subtle changes that come over you during a journey of duration and difficulty, but certain situations have alerted me to them very strongly.
 I’ve only been travelling for a couple of years, but this must be where the curve is at its steepest.
-Here are a few, both good and […] Continue reading →
+Here are a few, both good and bad, of the weird things that have surprised me recently: I’m mortally afraid of moving faster than a bicycle.
+Continue reading →

 -